Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 There are several exterior paints on the market that can be used on metal.
 The following paints are products I have used for painting aluminum siding:

 - Super Paint (Sherwin Williams)

 - Duration (Sherwin Williams)

 I spray painted my aluminum siding with Pittsburgh Manor Hall over ten years ago and the paint has held up fine.
-On clients homes, I have used Super Paint and Duration with great results.
+On client's homes, I have used Super Paint and Duration with great results.
 Both paints are self-priming and provide excellent coverage.
-Two coats of paint is best.
+Two coats of paint are best.

 I recommend buying siding paint in a satin finish so it's easier to clean dirt accumulation on the surface.
 The gloss of a satin finish also looks similar to the original factory finish of the siding.
 If the siding is riddled with dents though, flat paint will do a better job at hiding the damaged areas.
 The key to painting siding successfully is preparation.
 Any paint will fail if the surface isn't prepared correctly.

 Apply Siding Cleaner